Sun bear: Threats

-During surveys in Kalimantan between 1994 and 1997, interviewees admitted to hunting sun bears and indicated that sun bear meat is eaten by indigenous people in several areas in Kalimantan.
 Studies have found evidence of pet trade and sale of sun bear parts such as gall bladders in traditional Chinese medicine (TCM) shops in Sabah and Sarawak.
-In 2018 and 2019 a total of 128 TCM outlets in 24 locations across Sabah and Sarawak were surveyed and bear parts and derivatives were recorded for sale in 25% of the outlets surveyed – many of which would have been derived from locally-sourced sun bears.
-Sun bears were killed by shooting or administering poison to protect coconut and snakefruit plantations in East Kalimantan.
-A report published by TRAFFIC in 2011 showed that sun bears, along with Asian black bears and brown bears, are specifically targeted for the bear bile trade in southeastern Asia, and are kept in bear farms in Laos, Vietnam, and Myanmar.
+In 2018 and 2019, 128 TCM outlets in 24 locations across Sabah and Sarawak were surveyed and bear parts and derivatives were recorded for sale in 25% of the outlets surveyed, many of which would have been derived from locally sourced sun bears.
+Sun bears were killed by shooting or administering poison to protect coconut and snakefruit plantations in east Kalimantan.
+A report published by TRAFFIC in 2011 showed that sun bears, along with Asian black bears and brown bears, are specifically targeted for the bear bile trade in Southeast Asia, and are kept in bear farms in Laos, Vietnam, and Myanmar.
 Poaching is common in several countries in the region.

 Hunting pressure is rising even in some protected areas; in the Nam Ha National Protected Area in Laos, hunter snares have been found that specifically target bears.
-A study in Nagaland (northeastern India) recorded a sparse distribution of sun bears in the Fakim and Ntangki National Parks, and reported extensive illegal hunting for food and trade in bear parts.
+A study in Nagaland (northeastern India) recorded a sparse distribution of sun bears in Fakim and Ntangki National Parks, and reported extensive illegal hunting for food and trade in bear parts.
 Protective laws have shown little success in controlling these threats, especially due to poor execution and high potential for gains by the trade.

-Conservation measures
+Conservation

-The sun bear is listed as Vulnerable on the IUCN Red List, and is included in CITES Appendix I. With the exception of Sarawak (Malaysia) and Cambodia, the sun bear is legally protected from hunting in its whole range.
+The sun bear is listed as vulnerable on the IUCN Red List, and is included in CITES Appendix I. With the exception of Sarawak (Malaysia) and Cambodia, the sun bear is legally protected from hunting in its whole range.
 A 2014 report documented rampant poaching and trade in sun bear parts in Sarawak, more than anywhere else in Malaysia; the researchers recommended stricter legislations in the state to protect local sun bears.

+In captivity

-The Bornean Sun Bear Conservation Centre, founded by Wong Siew Te in Sabah (Malaysia) in 2008, aims to work for the welfare of sun bears rescued from poor conditions in captivity and spread awareness about their conservation.
-The Malayan sun bears are part of an international captive-breeding program and a Species Survival Plan under the Association of Zoos and Aquariums since late 1994.
-Since that same year, the European breed registry for sun bears is kept in the Cologne Zoological Garden, Germany.
+The Malayan sun bear is part of an international captive-breeding program and a Species Survival Plan under the Association of Zoos and Aquariums since late 1994.
+Since that same year, the European breed registry for the sun bear is kept in the Cologne Zoological Garden, Germany.

+The Bornean Sun Bear Conservation Centre, founded in 2008, aims to work for the welfare of sun bears rescued from poor conditions in captivity and spread awareness about their conservation.

+Several sanctuaries in Southeast Asia aim to reduce the illegal trade in sun bears and offer opportunities for rehabilitation, research and improved public awareness.
+A conservation action plan was published in 2019.